wangantian/wangantian.github.io/_teaching/Clemson_ECE4590.md

 `g45n1svt, g45p1svt` represent the type of NMOS/PMOS transistor used in this circuit, and `w, l` represent the width and length of the circuit.
 Within the SPECTRE, the transistors ports are ordered as (drain gate source body). `mp1, mn1` are the name of the transistor.
 Within this subcircuit, the node `vdd!`, and `0` define the power supply and ground, and `vdd` itself is the power supply voltage.

 `dc_analy0 dc param=vs0 start=0 stop=vdd step=0.01` shows the instantiation of the direct-current source named as `dc_analy0`, with voltage start from `0` to `vdd` with step size of `0.01`V, while `v1 (inv_in2 0) vsource dc=vs2 type=pulse val0=0 val1=vdd period=10u rise=5p fall=5p width=5u` defines another pulse wave fed to `inv_in2` port. `trans1 tran stop=10u method =trap` should go along with this pulse wave input to allow the correct transicent anlayis, with trap stands for the [trapezoidal method](https://en.wikipedia.org/wiki/Trapezoidal_rule) for internal numerical anlaysis.
- <pre>simOptions options temp=25</pre> define the temperature used for the simulation.
+ 'simOptions options temp=25' define the temperature used for the simulation.

-The provided script is highlyer parameterized to allow simple modification based on the lab requirements.
+The provided [SPECTRE circuit script for lab 0](/file/Teaching_Clemson/459_lab0.scs) is highlyer parameterized to allow simple modification based on the lab requirements.

 <h2 id="Lab 1">Lab 1 SPECTRE & DC graphic analysis of NMOS and PMOS</h2>